-Thomas Gregor, biophysicist and newly elected EMBO member, recently set up his Physics of Biological Functions Unit at the Institut Pasteur and published three papers in high-impact journals in the span of twelve months.
+Thomas Gregor, biophysicist and elected EMBO member, set up his Physics of Biological Functions Unit at the Institut Pasteur (in Paris) and published three papers in high-impact journals in the span of twelve months (in 2018-2019).
 We sat down with him and a cup of tea to learn a little bit more about his passion for science.

 A German national who had been running a lab and teaching at Princeton University before moving to France, Gregor says his work involves “how the complicated processes of living matter can be explained by principles of physics and described by mathematics.”
 In pursuit of these ideas, he has touched down in several disciplines – math, physics, chemistry and biology – as well as in several countries, including Japan and the United States.
 He came to Paris at the end of 2017 to take his research to the next phase in the Developmental and Stem Cell Biology Department.